Frequently asked questions

 No.

 Precision fermentation has been used for decades to produce insulin for diabetics and rennet for cheese-making.
-Both of these proteins were once obtained from animals (insulin from pig pancreas and rennet from calves’ stomachs), but for the last several decades they have been made by fermenting microbes engineered with the appropriate genes.
+Both of these proteins were once obtained from animals (insulin from pig pancreas and rennet from calves’ stomachs), but for the last several decades they have been made by harnessing microorganisms to produce these proteins.
 This has allowed the final products to be much cheaper, safer and more humane.

-In terms of cultivated meat, the culturing of stem cells to produce human tissues or organs is well researched for regenerative medicine.
-Although this technology is well practised for medical purposes, applying it at the huge scales needed for food production is new and requires the development of novel processes and equipment.
+The cultivation of stem cells to produce human tissues or organs is well researched for regenerative medicine.
+Although this technology is well practised for medical purposes, applying it for the production of food and agricultural products at scale is new and requires the development of novel processes and equipment.

 How do cellular agriculture products compare to plant-based alternatives?

-Cultivated meat and seafood is made from animal cells just like conventional meat and seafood, whereas plant-based meat is made from plants.
+Cultivated meat and seafood is made directly from the cultivation of animal cells, whereas plant-based meat is made from plants.

-Because cultivated meat is composed of animal cells and tissues, it is identical to conventional meat on a biochemical and molecular level.
+For example, cultivated meat is often made from a combination of cultivated animal muscle cells and tissues.
 Although the technology still has a long way to go, cultivated meat could potentially be indistinguishable from conventional meat in terms of nutrition, aroma, flavour and mouthfeel.
+Intentional differences may also be created to produce new and unique products.

-Foods produced through precision fermentation such as dairy or egg products are made with actual animal proteins rather than plant proteins.
-Just like with cultivated meat, this gives them flavour and mouthfeel that are potentially much closer to the conventional products than plant-based dairy or egg alternatives.
+Foods produced using precision-fermented ingredients (such as precision-fermented dairy or egg products) are made with proteins that are functionally equivalent to those found in traditional products.
+Just like with cultivated meat, this gives the products a flavour and mouthfeel that is potentially much closer to traditional products than plant-based alternatives.

 Thank you!
 Your submission has been received!